anand-testcompare/x-reason/src/app/api/reasoning/README.md

 ### Current Proposal

-You can view an early draft of the reasoning architecture [here](https://medium.com/@dorians/applying-dynamic-programming-principles-to-llm-reasoning-tasks-763587dc9891).
+You can view an early draft of the reasoning architecture in the article ["Applying Dynamic Programming Principles to LLM Reasoning Tasks"](https://medium.com/@dorians/applying-dynamic-programming-principles-to-llm-reasoning-tasks-763587dc9891).
 This article mainly focuses on the application of the principles of dynamic programming and the use of state machines as an execution engine for AI generated solutions to problems.
 This proposal does not contain a solution for memory which is still an area of ongoing research.

 ### WIP